 Michael Hagedorn apprenticed under Shinji Suzuki of Japan from 2003-2006, and has since crafted a life around bonsai.
 He has had an urban studio in Portland, Oregon since 2008 where he creates, teaches, and writes about bonsai.
 His primary teaching outlet is the Portland-based Seasonal Program that fosters a broad and in-depth bonsai experience.
 Formerly a potter, Michael’s resume includes the authoring the book Post-Dated: The Schooling of an Irreverent Bonsai Monk, founding the Portland Bonsai Village, and co-creating an educational video the Bonsai Fundamentals Course.
 Feel free to schedule a garden tour with Michael and 'talk tree.'

-A full service bonsai nursery that offers numerous ways to enhance your bonsai knowledge and skills, ranging from foundational courses to private study, in-person workshops, online education, and public demonstrations.
-Mirai’s Defining Concepts Courses offer an in-depth and holistic educational experience for people who are willing to make a commitment to excellence.
-Explore species-specific behaviors, techniques and artistic principles through a combination of classroom learning and hands-on experience.
-Defining Concepts courses are structured for people in any stage of their bonsai journey, from the total beginner to the avid hobbyist.
-Both raw and developing bonsai stock are available for purchase.
+Build your bonsai skills with a holistic approach focusing on building the bridge between design and horticulture.
+Bonsai Mirai offers Mirai Live, a robust online education platform with over 360 hours of species and technique-focused lessons, foundational courses on-site at the garden, workshops, and public demonstrations.
+Mirai’s series of on-site Defining Concepts courses (focused on pines, junipers, and elongating species) offer an in-depth educational experience for practitioners willing to make a commitment to excellence and move beyond the boundaries of traditional bonsai.
+Explore species-specific behaviors, nuanced techniques, and design principles through a combination of classroom learning and hands-on experience.
+Mirai’s courses are structured for people in any stage of their bonsai journey; instruction will be tailored to the level of the class.
+Raw and developing bonsai stock are both available for purchase.